The 14th GUSA Senate set forth its goals for the transition period in an act passed during its June 3 meeting.

 With regard to the admissions scandal, Lafferty and Doherty said it appeared that students appreciated action being taken against current students involved.
 They decided, with the Senate, that they would ask about possibly revoking already issued degrees and find out more about what that process would entail.

 The Senate also confirmed nominees to the Cultural Climate Survey Advisory Committee, which was created in their May 20 meeting.
 The committee will advise Georgetown in the development of a cultural climate survey, similar to the annual Sexual Assault and Misconduct Sruvey.
-The new representatives are Sonia Adjroud (SFS ‘20) and Saham Ali (COL ‘21), and the Senate Liaison is Daniella Sanchez (SFS ’22).
+The new representatives are Sonia Adjroud (SFS ‘20) and Saham Ali (COL ‘21), and the Senate Liaison is Daniella Sanchez (COL ’22).

 The Senate will continue to have remote meetings throughout the summer.